Using Substrate API Sidecar¶

 The BaseFee

 is the minimum amount charged to send a transaction and is a value set by the network itself.
 It was introduced in EIP-1559.
-Tanssi EVM appchains have a dynamic fee mechanism that aims to replicate the EIP-1559 fee market mechanism, where the base fee is adjusted based on block congestion.
+Tanssi EVM networks have a dynamic fee mechanism that aims to replicate the EIP-1559 fee market mechanism, where the base fee is adjusted based on block congestion.

 .